DaoraDio/Fight-Lights-Pico/README.md

 # Requirement

-If you want to use this you will need a Raspberry Pi Pico and a RGB LED-Strip with individually adressable LEDs known as Neopixel or WS2812/WS2812b/WS2812e
+If you want to use this you will need a Raspberry Pi Pico and a LED-Strip with individually adressable LEDs known as Neopixel or WS2812/WS2812b/WS2812e

 # Guide